mike-li8/SQL-Ad-Hoc-Analytics/README.md

 #### Question:
 What is the percentage increase in the number of unique products sold in 2021 compared to 2020?
-The final output contains these fields:
+The final output should contain these fields:
 * unique_products_2020
 * unique_products_2021
 * percentage_chg